CUNY-TAP/fun-with-sql/README.md

 	WHERE name LIKE ‘%ST’

-Will find rows whose name column starts with the characters “ST”.
+Will find rows whose name column ends with the characters “ST”.

 	WHERE name LIKE ‘%ST%’